StanfordSpezi/SpeziTemplateApplication/README.md

 ## Application Structure

-The CardinalKit Template Application uses a modularized structure enabled by using the Swift Package Manager.
+The CardinalKit Template Application uses a modularized structure using the [CardinalKit modules](https://swiftpackageindex.com/StanfordBDHG) enabled by the Swift Package Manager.

-The application contains the following five modules that are separated into different Swift Package Manger Targets in the `TemplateApplicationModules` Swift Package.

-The application uses the CardinalKit `FHIR` standard to provide a shared repository for data exchanged between different modules using the `FHIR` standard.
+The application uses the CardinalKit [`FHIR` standard](https://github.com/StanfordBDHG/CardinalKitFHIR) to provide a shared repository for data exchanged between different modules using the `FHIR` standard.
 You can learn more about the CardinalKit standards-based software architecture in the [CardinalKit documentation](https://github.com/StanfordBDHG/CardinalKit).